 Now roll the meat mixture into balls.
 You can make any size you like, just try to keep them all relatively the same size.
 I like to make them around 1 ounce each which is about right for one bite.
 If you have a kitchen scale you can weight the first ones to make sure you’re getting them close to the same size.
 A one ounce meatball is about an inch and a half in diameter.

 This makes about 60 meatballs.
-Don’t try to weigh each one, you’ll drive yourself crazy and no one will notice slight differences in size while they’re jamming them in their mouth.
+Don’t try to weigh each one, you’ll drive yourself crazy and no one will notice slight differences in size while they’re jamming the Sweet and Sour Meatballs in their mouth.

 Meanwhile, make up the sauce.
 You’ll need a large bowl or measuring cup with at least a 4 cup capacity.
 Drain the juice from the pineapple into a measuring cup and add enough orange juice to make 1 cup.
 I usually use canned pineapple because there’s lots of juice.
-Then add lemon juice, rice vinegar, soy sauce, Dijon mustard, honey, ground ginger, cornstarch and Hoisin sauce thinned with water.
+Then add lemon juice, rice vinegar, soy sauce, Dijon mustard, honey, ground ginger, cornstarch and Hoisin sauce.

 You can use lemon or lime juice.
 You can use regular vinegar if you don’t have rice vinegar.
 Mince 2 large garlic cloves into the mixture.
 Heat gently in the microwave to ensure the honey has melted and all ingredients are incorporated.
 Just for a minute or so.
 The sauce may start to thicken a bit but will continue to thicken as it cooks with the meatballs.
 Mince the green onions and add to the sauce.
 Save some to add at the end.

-Place the meatballs in a Dutch oven.
-Or a slow cooker.
-Chop up 4 or 5 rings of pineapple and add to the dish.
+Place the meatballs in a Dutch oven or slow cooker.
+Add the pineapple chunks.
 Pour the sauce over top and gently combine all the ingredients.

 You don’t need the liquid to completely cover the meatballs.